betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Simplifying the Interface without Breaking Existing Code ##

-Sometimes a strategy has a long list of arguments that is mostly uninteresting.
+Sometimes a schedulingStrategy has a long list of arguments that is mostly uninteresting.
 For example,

 ```